 Wow.
 Harsh, right?
 I know.
 I’ve been called a lot of things in my life, but delicate was never one of them.

 Am I saying that if your boss won’t pay you a livable wage that it’s your fault?
 Not completely.
 Can you control how much you’re paid?
 Of course not unless you’re self employed.
-Could you possibly go back to school, get a degree and get a better paying job?
+Could you possibly go back to school (Six Dollar Family), get a degree and get a better paying job?
 Yes.

 Am I saying that it’s your fault that you live paycheck to paycheck?
 Maybe.
 What have you done to stop living paycheck to paycheck?
 If you have done everything you can, then no, it likely isn’t your fault.